NASA’s SpaceX Crew-3 Ahead of Schedule for Docking

-Category: Space Hits: 0The SpaceX Crew Dragon Endeavour is pictured during its approach to the International Space Station on April 24, 2021.
+Category: Space Hits: 8The SpaceX Crew Dragon Endeavour is pictured during its approach to the International Space Station on April 24, 2021.

 NASA Television and the agency’s website are providing live continuous coverage of NASA’s SpaceX Crew-3 mission to the International Space Station.
 NASA astronauts Raja Chari, Tom Marshburn, Kayla Barron, and ESA astronaut Matthias Maurer, flying on Crew Dragon Endurance, currently are ahead of the planned mission timeline.
 The international crew of four now are expected to dock with the microgravity laboratory at approximately 6:33 p.m.
 EST, today, Thursday, Nov.
 11.